chafey/orthanc-vagrant/README.md

 - Builds Orthanc **0.8.6** (dynamically linked)
 - Sets a fixed host-only IP at **192.168.33.10**
 - Forwards Orthanc ports **4242** (DICOM) and **8042** (HTTP)
-- Sets up the Orthanc storage directory
+- Sets up the storage directory in a synced folder that maps to 'OrthancStorage' in the project's path
+- Sets up disk compression
+- Builds Orthanc DICOMWeb plugin and loads it

 ## Installation